 The grave Rafidah and Sufis

-And here more pictures proving that Shi’ism has embraced the very heresy that the Prophet (ﷺ) warned against:
+And here are more pictures proving that Shi’ism has embraced the very heresy that the Prophet (ﷺ) warned against: